szstonelee/gointernal/new.md

 fmt.Println(*p6)  // will not panic
 ```

+The pointer itself in Golang is an object.
+But its purpose is pointed to another object.
+If it is not pointed to another object, the pointer is nil.
+When we reference the pointer of nil, it will panic.

+So if we use new() for a pointer, actually, there are two objects constructed.
+One is the new object, the other is the pointer.

+## heap or stack

+When object constructed in Golang, where it lives, stack or heap?

+It depends.
+For Golang, it will try its best to construct the objects in stack, because stack costs much less than heap.
+Even with new(), the object may exist in stack.
+That is one reason for why Golang is quicker and has less overhead of GC than Java.

+NOTE: Java tries to do the same efficient way by escape analyzation like Golang, but it is harder for Java to construct the object in stack because Golang is simpler than Java.

 ## make() is for the underlying initialization for map, slice and channel

-Because map, slice and channel has two layers.
+Because map, slice and channel has two layers, after the construction, there may be a following initialization for these kinds of object.

 Check
 1. [slice internal](slice.md)
 2. [chanel internal](channel.md)

 The top layer is a data structure for abstraction or logic description.

+The top layer always exists.

-The underlying layer is the real data structure for the type.
+The underlying layer is the real data for the type.
 For slice, it is an array.
 For map, it is a hash map.

-When map, slice, channel is constructed, it only has the top layer, but no underlying layer.
+When map, slice, channel are declared at the beginning, they only has the top layer, but no underlying layer.

+If only the top layer exist, it is nil.

-After initialization, like make() does or with literal assignment, the underlying layer is constructed.
+After initialization, like make() does or by literal assignment, the underlying layer is constructed.

 ```
 var a []myStruct = make(myStruct, 5, 10)      // length = 5, capcaity = 10
+// will print false
+fmt.Println(a == nil)

 var b []int
 // will print true, the top layer exist, but the underlying layer, i.e. the int array, does not exist